October 12, 2022 | Dog

 Can speaking to a vet help your dog to avoid firework anxiety?

 Vets are a great source of information not just for medicinal help, but also for behavioural help.
-Speaking to an online vet, such as those at PocketVet, means you can get top-tier advice, right from the comfort of your own home.
+Speaking to an online vet, means you can get top-tier advice, right from the comfort of your own home.

 Medically reviewed by: